Towards Efficient Controller Synthesis Techniques for Logical LTL Games: Simple LTL Games

 Thus, $U_i$ is the set of states exclusively in $W_{j+1}$ (which we denote by $C_{j-1}$ which is constructed in Algorithm \ref{proc:gensys-reachability}) from where Player $C$ has a strategy to reach $X$ by first ensuring a move to $W_j$, thereby ensuring moving one step closer to $X$.
 Then the memoryless strategy $\sigma$ extracted offers the move $\cont_i$ whenever Player~$C$ is in the region $U_i$.
 The corresponding strategy automaton essentially maintains a controller state for each constraint $U_i$, labelled by the move $\cont_i$.

-Algorithm~\ref{proc:gensys-cobuchi} (ComputeWR- Co-B\"uchi), is a composition of Algorithm~\ref{proc:gensys-safety} with Algorithm~\ref{proc:gensys-reachability} i.e., for a region $X$ that must eventually be always visited, we first find a winning region $W' \subseteq X$ using the safety game from where Player $C$ can ensure that that game always stays within $X$.
-We then find a winning region $W$ using the reachability game from where Player $C$ has a strategy to reach $W'$.
-Thus, strategy construction extends similarly.

-Algorithm~\ref{proc:gensys-buchi} (ComputeWR- B\"uchi) takes a b\"uchi game as an input, and computes a winning region from where Player $C$ has a strategy to visit $X$ infinitely often.
+Algorithm~\ref{proc:gensys-buchi} (ComputeWR- B\"uchi) takes a B\"uchi game as an input, and computes a winning region from where Player $C$ has a strategy to visit $X$ infinitely often.
 In this algorithm, we require two levels of nesting to compute the winning region.
-Using two-step controllable predecessors (such as $\wpr$, $\wpr_S^X$, and $\wpr_R^X$), that reason about two moves at a time causes unsoundness, if used directly.
+Using two-step controllable predecessors (such as $\wpr_S^X$, and $\wpr_R^X$), that reason about two moves at a time causes unsoundness, if used directly.
 Using $\wpr_S^X$ in the nested Buchi algorithm causes an underapproximation of the winning region as it is not necessary that the intermediate environment states be safe.
-Similarly, using either $\wpr$ or $\wpr_R^X$ is too weak as the intermediate states of the environment are not reasoned with correctly.
-Using $\wpr_R^X$ assumes that a finite play reaching an intermediate environment state in $X$ satisfies the property, which is not true for an infinite B\"uchi play.
-Similarly, $\wpr$ does not reason about intermediate environment states that can be visited infinitely often, which is also not correct.
+Similarly, using $\wpr_R^X$ is too weak as the intermediate states of the environment are not reasoned with correctly.
+It assumes that a finite play reaching an intermediate environment state in $X$ satisfies the property, which is not true for an infinite B\"uchi play.
 Thus, we use one step controllable predecessors $\wpr_C$ and $\wpr_E$ (for controller and environment respectively) that reason about the game play one move at a time in the style of \cite{Thomas1995}.
 The strategy is also extracted similarly.

+As a dual of Algorithm~\ref{proc:gensys-buchi}, Algorithm~\ref{proc:gensys-cobuchi} (ComputeWR- Co-B\"uchi), takes a co-b\"uchi game as an input, and computes a winning region from where Player $C$ has a strategy to eventually visit $X$ always.

 We can now state (see App.~\ref{sec:appendix-simple-games-proof} for proof):

 \begin{theorem} \itshape{ Whenever Algorithms~\ref{proc:gensys-safety}, \ref{proc:gensys-reachability}, \ref{proc:gensys-buchi}, and \ref{proc:gensys-cobuchi} terminate, they compute the exact winning region for Player~$C$ in safety, reachability, B\"uchi, and co-B\"uchi games, respectively.
 For FND games, upon termination, they also output a winning strategy automaton for Player~$C$ for this region.
 Furthermore, for safety games this strategy is maximally permissive.}